fossasia/directory.api.fossasia.net/README.md

 4-When you add the link add it alphabatically according to the country folders

-(note: In a Case where the community's country does not have a country folder please creat one)
+(note: In case the community's country does not have a country folder, please create one)

 And Thank you for your contribution!
 Directory